SupeRuier/awesome-active-learning/materials.md

   Batch active learning.
 - [Deep active learning for named entity recognition [ICLR, 2018]](https://arxiv.org/abs/1707.05928)80:
   Incremental manner.
-  Uncertainty-based heuristic, select those sentences for which the length-normalized log probability of the current prediction is the lowest。
+  Uncertainty-based heuristic, select those sentences for which the length-normalized log probability of the current prediction is the lowest.
+- [Adversarial active learning for deep networks: a margin based approach [ICML, 2018]](https://arxiv.org/pdf/1802.09841.pdf)61:
+  Based on theoretical works on margin theory for active learning, we know that such examples may help to considerably decrease the number of annotations.
+  While measuring the exact distance to the decision boundaries is intractable, we propose to rely on adversarial examples.
 - [Deep Batch Active Learning by Diverse, Uncertain Gradient Lower Bounds [Arxiv, 2019][2020, ICLR]](https://arxiv.org/abs/1906.03671)：
   *BADGE*.
   Good paper, compared many previous Deep AL.